hamidrezafahimi/insutiples/nvidia/cuda-and-cudnn-on-ubuntu-2004-with-gtx-950m.md

 There, find your suitable cuDNN version (based on your cuda version).
 Download it.
 Install it in by running the following command in folder the file is in

-In the following, after 'sudo dpkg -i', hit 'tab' so the your present version is installed.
+In the following, after 'sudo dpkg -i', hit 'tab' so the your present version is unpacked.

 ```
 sudo dpkg -i cudnn-local-repo-ubuntu2004-8.4.1.50_1.0-1_amd64.deb